This article was written in response to a reader asking how to find his COAL without a collamator...

 Magazine empty.
 Cock the rifle on an empty chamber (do not pull the trigger as the firing pin will protrude and ruin the measurement)

-Take a male end cleaning rod and carefully insert it down the muzzle to touch the bolt face
+male end cleaning rod and carefully insert it down the muzzle to touch the bolt face

 Take a plastic clothes peg, slide it down the ram rod till its butted squarely to the bore